Brettles/aws-shared-ingress/README.md

 For now, the NLB listener is HTTP only because creating certificates and verifying them in a demo is a little bit difficult.
 In the real world you have a choice - do you run your application via HTTP only (because it's easier) when the traffic is staying with AWS?
 Perhaps.
 But it is best practice to perform encryption in transit at all times so it would be far better to use HTTPS for the PrivateLink and NLB parts of this solution.

 ** TODO **: How much of the sharing/accepting can we automate without having to use a custom resource?
 Update comments here once that is done.
+** Note about the SG being 0.0.0.0/0 to the NLB - traffic only comes via PrivateLink

 Deploy this template once per application.
 It would normally be deployed in a separate account to the ingress VPC but it will work equally well in the same account (see the FAQ below).
 ### Application Ingress Configuration Template